josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 If you have the luxury, save money for your search.
 If you don't (if you just found yourself laid off, for example—I'm very sorry), start cutting expenses now.
 Sadly, but realistically: you don't know how long this might take.

 Steel yourself, in any case.
-It's likely to take at least 6–8 weeks to find a job in the current market, even in the best-case scenario.
-It'll most likely be longer, and quite possibly much longer.
+It's likely to take at least 6–8 weeks to find a job in the current market.
+It could be longer, and quite possibly much longer.
 I say that not to scare you, but to prepare you for all contingencies.
 Settle in, and find sustainable pace; this will be a marathon, not a sprint.
-It's probably wise to extend your financial runway as far as it can go.
+It's probably wise to stretch your financial runway as far as it can go.

 ### Get out there and network

 In this era, where everything is digital, the more of a personal connection you can make, and the more people you can make it with, the better off you'll be.

-It doesn't have to be just LinkedIn, or business-y meetups; you can do fun events, too (online or in person).
-Just make sure you're doing something to make you visible as a human, and to make some kind of actual connection with other humans.

-A great way to do this is to get involved with any local or regional organization you can find.
-Most cities and metro areas will have developer meetups, and probably some dev groups on Discord, Slack, Meetup, etc. There may even be Facebook groups, bulletin boards, and the like.
+A great way to do this is to get involved with any relevant regional dev group you can find.
+Most large cities have developer meetups, and groups on Discord, Slack, Meetup, etc. There may even be Facebook groups, bulletin boards, and the like.

-Even if you aren't looking locally, I'd still recommend seeking out groups for professionals like you, especially in your area.
+Even if you aren't looking locally, I'd still recommend seeking out dev groups in your area.
 Get involved, and get to know the members.
 If you can make in-person connections, they'll likely be your strongest, but online friends are real friends, too.

 <CalloutPlusQuote>